This blog post is an excerpt from my Month of Mindful Healing e-course. If you find these words helpful, consider joining the class.

 Once we realize we’re in pain (emotional or physical), we often personalize it—make it a story of “me”—and this separates us from love and connection.
 Our thoughts and limiting beliefs keep us stuck.
 When we release our pain into a larger circle—everyone feels pain, this isn’t personal—there’s relief and opening.

 It sounds radical, but we can provide ourselves kindness and compassion.
-We can send inward messages of love and acceptance.
+We can send inward messages of care, love, and acceptance.
 Self-compassion is different from self-care.
 Self-care involves externals, while self-compassion is internal intimacy—staying with ourselves when we’re in pain, and offering love to the tender places.
+This is possible, though it requires practice.

 We often minimize our own pain.
 It’s helpful to keep perspective—to take a wider view—but it’s equally important to honor our pain.
 Pain is pain.
 Guy Newland writes, “Grief is the process of adjusting to unwanted change, and since change is unrelenting, we bear every day unrecognized microgriefs.”
 When we start to notice our microgriefs, we can attend to them with care.
 This doesn’t require huge swaths of time: Stay for 3 breaths and offer kindness inward.